IIYAMA12/performance-matters-server-side/README.md

 [Lua find rotation function](https://wiki.multitheftauto.com/wiki/FindRotation)

 3. Add and subtract 90 degrees.
 4. Calcutate the offset, which will give you 2 extra positions.
-If you do that for both points, you will have 4 points, which can be seen as a boundingbox.
+If you do that for both points, you will have 4 positions, which can be seen as a boundingbox.
 ```JS
 const rotOffset =  (rotation + (offsetIndex === 0 ?
 90 : -90) * 3.141592653 * 2)/360;